pratyayj/gh-pages/generic.md

             <div class="6u 12u$(small)">
                 <h3>Mentor, Connect Tuition and Mentorship Programme</h3>
 		        <p>Connect Tuition and Mentorship is a programme at the NUS University Scholars Programme, where undergraduate students teach and mentor students from communities neighbouring the university.
-In addition, we organise other co-curricular activities when the students are done with their academic year to pique the their interest in a variety of pursuits.</p>
+In addition, we organise other co-curricular activities when the students are done with their academic year to pique the their interest in a variety of pursuits.
+I taught students the basics of photography and photo editing during one of these enrichment sessions.</p>
             </div>
             <div class="6u$ 12u$(small)">
                 <span class="image fit"><img src="assets/images/connect_y2s1.jpg" alt="" /></span>